openstack/releases/doc/source/caracal/schedule.rst

 part of the release for the cycle.
 This does not apply to cycle-trailing packaging / lifecycle management projects.

-.. _c-extra-atcs:
+.. _c-extra-acs:

-Extra-ATC freeze
+Extra-AC freeze
 ----------------

 All contributions to OpenStack are valuable, but some are not expressed as Gerrit code changes.
-That allow teams to list active contributors to their projects and who do not have a code contribution this cycle, and therefore won't automatically be considered an Active Technical Contributor and allowed to vote.
-This is done by adding extra-atcs to https://opendev.org/openstack/governance/src/branch/master/reference/projects.yaml before the Extra-ATC freeze date.
+That allow teams to list active contributors to their projects and who do not have a code contribution this cycle, and therefore won't automatically be considered an Active Contributor and allowed to vote.
+This is done by adding extra-acs to https://opendev.org/openstack/governance/src/branch/master/reference/projects.yaml before the Extra-AC freeze date.

 .. _c-final-lib: